-Many of us can recall our favourite teacher, or certainly the one that has had the most influential effect on our later life.
-This maybe our interest in literature or politics or a particular sport or indeed almost any area of interest that otherwise may have passed us by.
-An obvious one, certainly, is music.
-How many of us can remember being introduced to the wonders of the musical world by an enthusiastic and well-informed communicator?
-I suspect, many.
+Many of us can recall our favorite teacher, or certainly the one that has had the most influential impact on our later lives.
+This may be in the form of our interest in literature, politics, a sport, or indeed almost any area of interest that otherwise may have passed us by.

-I speak on a personal level here – as a parent.
-And I hope that some past, present and, hopefully, future Encore parents will be interested in this personal story.
-I certainly can thank my inspirational piano teacher for introducing me to classical music which has been such a joy to me since those early lessons.
+I speak on a personal level here as a parent.
+And I hope that some past, present and (hopefully) future Encore parents will be interested in this personal story.
+I can thank my inspirational piano teacher for introducing me to classical music, which has been such a joy to me since those early lessons.
 For instance, I cannot imagine life without Mozart, my abiding passion.
 Although I became technically proficient, it was apparent that my talents lay elsewhere.
 But in the case of my son Steve, it is a different story.

-Now when I meet our Encore students I wonder how many of them may go on to a career in music or music teaching.
-Whether they do or not, they will have had handed to them by hard working people a most precious gift – the love of music!
+Now when I meet our Encore students, I wonder how many of them may go on to a career in music or music teaching.
+Whether they do or not, they will have had handed to them by hard working people a most precious gift: the